americanpanorama/panorama-canals/README.md

 # richmondatlas-canals

+**NOTE: STOP USING THIS REPO.
+FUTURE WORK SHOULD GO TO https://github.com/americanpanorama/panorama-canals**

 Visualizing types and quantities of commodities traveling through canals in 19th-century America

 [//]: # (Latest build can be viewed at [http://studio.stamen.com/richmond/show/latest/](http://studio.stamen.com/richmond/show/latest/))